gitein/visio-translation-feature/README.md

 - Read the Microsoft documentation for more information [Link](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4)

-- Run the scritp with this formula {. "<PATH_OF_SCRIPT>"}, but without curly braces, and don't remove the quotes.
+- Run the following command in PowerShell `.
+"PATH_TO_SCRIPT"` and replace the placeholder with the real path, but don't remove the quotes.
 - It might throw some red error, ignore them, they just relate to error when connecting to COM server of Microsoft that is responsible for opening MS Word, it will still work fine as tested many times in many environments.

 - Translate your diagrams in the Visio file using Word 365, Copy and paste the content text out of the TTT.txt the script will create for you, paste into Word, select it, and hit "Shift + Alt + F7" to translate.